 - Professional relationships and networking opportunities

-Advisement Days in the Fall & Spring Semesters - It is mandatory to meet with faculty advisors during the advisement periods in the fall and spring semesters.
+Advisement Days in the Fall and Spring Semesters: It is mandatory to meet with faculty advisors during the advisement periods in the fall and spring semesters.
 Registration is blocked until a faculty advisor places the “Has Been Advised” (HBA) notation on the system.
-Note: The name of your Faculty Advisor, as well as your active Major/Minor information can be viewed by logging into your MMC Connect account and looking at your “Student Profile”.
+Note: The name of your Faculty Advisor, as well as your active Major/Minor information, can be viewed by logging into your MMC Connect account and looking at your “Student Profile”.